 Debut Novel, April 2012

 My debut novel is Wait a Lonely Lifetime published by Avalon Books, New York.
 This was a work in progress when I spoke to Lia Brown in July 2010.
 By the end of September, the book was in her hands.
-You can read about this book, my process in writing it and what happens next in my online writer's journal, Ever Writing.
+You can read about this book, my process in writing it and what happens next in my online writer’s journal, Ever Writing.
 I was a guest at Four Foxes One Hound on the 28th of April 2011, and was interviewed at USAToday by Joyce Lamb, whose two Paranormal Romances are finalists in the RWA RITA®.
-After completing Wait a Lonely Lifetime, I realized I had many other works in progress about Americans in Love abroad, two of which will be published in the near future.
+After completing Wait a Lonely Lifetime, I realized I had many other stories about Americans in Love.

 My Facebook page, Leigh Verrill-Rhys, Novelist, has details of the publication date, what my editor says about this novel and other information.
-Wait a Lonely Lifetime is now available in Public Libraries and online book retailers: as ebooks or paperback on Amazon & a paperback at Barnes & Noble or a signed hardbound copy here:
+Wait a Lonely Lifetime is now available in Public Libraries and online book retailers: as ebooks or paperback on Barnes & Noble or a signed hardbound copy.